ryukgod26/AR-Leaf-Pile-Explorer/Readme.md

 * Html and Javascript

 ## Project Structure

-|--index.html
+.
+|—index.html
-Main Scene (Aframe Scene)
+#Main Scene (Aframe Scene)
-|--script.js
+|—script.js
-Logic for the Select events,sound and Particle System
+#Logic for the Select events,sound and Particle System
-|--Readme.md
+|—Readme.md
 Contains all the Details about the Project
 |
-|--models/
+|—models/
- This Folder Contains all the 3d Models Files like for Dinosaur
+ #This Folder Contains all the 3d Models Files like for Dinosaur
-|--textures/
+|—textures/
-This Folder Contains all the texture Files like for leaf explosion
+#This Folder Contains all the texture Files like for leaf explosion
-|--Images/
+|—Images/
-This Folder Contains all the Images File like for reticle
+#This Folder Contains all the Images File like for reticle
-|--sounds/
+|—sounds/
-This Folder Contains all the sound files for the Project
+#This Folder Contains all the sound files for the Project